steven-exarcos/pass-documentation/infrastructure-documenation/operations-production/ops-monitor.md

   using.
 This metric is obtained from the Docker runtime.

 There are a lot more metrics that can be collected and fine-tuned with different parameters.
-These are a sample of metrics that JHU PASS uses, but it is encouraged to see what metrics and their parameters best fit the environment PASS is in.
+These are a sample of metrics that JHU PASS uses, but it is encouraged to see what metrics and their parameters that best fit the environment PASS is in.
 More information regarding Cloud Watch and the metrics that can be monitored are on the [AWS documentation site](https://docs.aws.amazon.com/).

 ## Synthetic Canary
 This is a simple synthetic CloudWatch Canary script that is calling the application every 10 minutes.
 If 403(the login page) is not returned, an alert will be triggered sending an email to PASS devops.
-Learn more about setting up a synthetic canary on the [Cloud Watch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html)
+Learn more about setting up a synthetic canary on the [Cloud Watch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Synthetics_Canaries.html).

 ## Logs
 CloudWatch Logs are used for logging from all PASS Docker containers.
 The Access Logs have been enabled on the Public